Take a Giant Leap for Recovery

 - Which therapies offer the promise of relief from my symptoms?

 What has happened is unexpected.
 Many people do not know where to start or how.
 The first step is often never taken due to confusion and frustration over the overload of information about what works and what does not work.
 Surfing the internet will make your hair fall out!
 There is just too much information out there for any single person to digest.

-I have thoroughly documented these therapies in Road to Recovery from Parkinsons Disease. and in my recent book – 2018 Update.
+I have thoroughly documented these therapies in Road to Recovery from Parkinsons Disease. and in its 2018 Update.
 The good news is that most therapies do offer relief to one extent or another.
 Some people have better success with some therapies than others.
 The bad news is that most offer temporary relief.

 This past year I focused my attention on identifying steps that can be taken to achieve long lasting relief.
 How can a person heal from the inside-out rather than paying lots of money for therapies that offer temporary relief at best?
 What I have discovered over the past year is that there is no single therapy, action or habit that does the trick.
 Yes, many people seek this type of solution without success.
 Why?